Kostievo: History

-According to Ottoman documents the village exists since 1576.
-Its former name used to be Kioste.
+According to Ottoman documents, the village has existed since 1576.
+Its former name was Kioste.

 Infrastructure

 The local church of the village dates back to 1889.
 In 1929, the school of the village was built and still works until now.
 Nowadays, it bears the name of "Sv, Sv.
 Kiril I Metodii".

 The community Hall in the village was built in 1928, and was named after "Tsar Boris III".
 The current building of the community hall was built in 1942.

 The majority of the village works in animal husbandry, crop production and rice production.
 Since 2001, the village has a pharmacy.
 In 1991, a kindergarten was founded in the village and is still functioning.